jbreckmckye/nortis/blog/README.md

 with it is at risk.
 That is what sunk the [Portal64](https://github.com/Valkirie/portal64) demake: it statically linked `libultra`, which is Nintendo's proprietary N64 SDK.

 But to be honest, the main reason I chose [PSNoobSDK](https://github.com/Lameguy64/PSn00bSDK) was that it's very well documented and simple to set up.
-The
-API is _very_ similar to Psy-Q: for many functions I could just consult the printed references that came with my Yaroze.
+The API is _very_ similar to Psy-Q: in fact for many functions I could just consult the printed references that came with my Yaroze.

-If me using a non-authentic SDK offends the PSX purist in you, feel free to quit reading in disgust.
+If me using a non-authentic SDK offends the PSX purist in you, feel free to quit reading now in disgust.

 ![PSNoobSDK](psnoob.png)